 I stayed for a year, spending most of that time in my favourite spot, Kulu Manali in the Himalayas.
 I visited the (now late) advaita vedanta guru, Ramesh Balsekar and studied Ayurveda.

 Big into Bikram

-When I returned to London, having transformed from trolley dolly to hippy, I must have missed the searing heat of that crazy, undiluted subcontinent, because that was when my Bikram yoga phase began.
+When I returned to London, having transformed from air hostess to hippy, I must have missed the searing heat of that crazy, undiluted subcontinent, because that was when my Bikram yoga phase began.
 I delved right in, and, despite wanting to throw up in my first class, I went every day for two months.

 After Bikram, I inhaled a bouquet of different styles – Iyengar, Hatha, Vinyasa, Jivamukti.
 I fancied all of it, and it all sang to me, but nothing really grabbed my hand and pulled me in until I ventured to an ashtanga class.
 Not one for the treadmill or spin classes, I’d found an actual exercise that I loved doing, and fulfilled my spiritual leanings, too.
 I travelled to India for Ashtanga yoga retreats at Purple Valley in Goa and did my teacher training foundation course.

 And then, quite by chance, I happened upon kundalini yoga.
 A local class with a wonderful teacher, Siri Atma, it was unlike any yoga I’d ever experienced.
 It included completely bonkers postures, one of which was to sit cross-legged and dance with your upper body for three minutes.
 We started and finished by chanting a mantra, and the whole class was done with our eyes closed – like a meditation.
 I was blown away, and felt the thrill of finally happening upon what I had been looking for.
 Needless to say, I have held a dedicated practice ever since, and, without sounding trite, it has completely transformed my life.